BleuLlama/BLuB/README.md

 three bytes of the EEPROM are 'B', 'L', 1, (or in decimal, 66, 76, 1) then we will run the program also.

-Here is the program to turn on autorun for ATmega168 and ATmega8
+Here is the program to turn on autorun for ATmega168 and ATmega8, with 512 bytes of EEPROM space:

 	10 EO 509 66
 	20 EO 510 76